kobucom/author/README-rep.md

  This again included for every output.
 ```
 A marker enclosed in two slasshes (/.../) is called a selector (precisely in-text selector).
-In this case, a passage following '/en/' is in English and '/ja/' in Japanese.
+In this case, a passage following `/en/` is in English and `/ja/` in Japanese.
-A passage continues until a new selector appears or '/end/' marker appears.
+A passage continues until a new selector appears or `/end/` marker appears.
 The end marker resets a passage selection.
+[2020-aug-31] A selector of `/any/` is a synonym of `/end/`.

-If you want to produce a document in English, you tell the Replacer the target selector is 'en'.
+If you want to produce a document in English, you tell Replacer the target selector is `en`.
 The replacer output will be:

 ```